EndercodeLLC/formfig/README.md

 defined by many-to-whatever.

 Migrations files MUST only concern one table, other than references to other tables it has relationships with.
-They must be named "(table_name)-y-m-d-h-m-s.toml.
+They must be named "/migrations/(table_name)-y-m-d-h-m-s.toml" or if the first one for the table, "/migrations/(table_name)-first.toml".

-"(table_name).toml" is built with the "formfig cms" command, and includes all up-to-date info on table structure as defined by previous migrations.
+"/migrations/full/(table_name).toml" is built with the "formfig cms" command, and includes all up-to-date info on table structure as defined by previous migrations.
 If you were to delete all your (table_name) migrations, and create a new one with the contents of this file, it would simply work (well, it would delete and remake the table).